vincemic/ai-diagram-imp/USER_GUIDE.md

 ### Validation

-Validation uses AJV (JSON Schema 2020-12).
+Validation uses AJV (Draft 2020-12).
 Invalid imports show an alert and log errors to the console.

 ## 11. Keyboard Shortcuts & Focus Behavior